LeftistTachyon/OfflineChess/README.md

 # OfflineChess
 Chess meant to be played offline.
-To be transferred to an online version
+To be transferred to an online version.